Milenta/Arduino/README.md

 # Arduino
-Somo of my Arduino codes
+Some of my Arduino codes and projects